 Here at 7400 Woodlawn and Emmaus Table, we are repurposing sacred space for individual and collective growth and flourishing.
 There are many ways to be nourished: friendship, conversation, purpose, and opportunity for collaboration.

 Kitchens are places where people connect in elemental ways.
 Connection around fire and a recipe make for the potential of sustenance and hope.
-The newly renovated Community Kitchen is poised with a new mission.
+The newly renovated Community Kitchen is living into its new mission.

 Along with our partner, Community Loaves, we are conspiring in Baking Bread – Sharing it With Others – Expanding the Table of Welcome!
 Community Loaves discovered that pandemic-inspired home bakers could fill a gap in local food banks’ access to fresh baked bread.
 As a result, a volunteer bread baking brigade was founded during the pandemic and is providing 100’s of volunteers a way to practically respond to this need.